-South Luangwa National Park
+Day 7 | South Luangwa National Park

 Image courtesy of Ted Alan Stedman

 The heart of this lodge is the spacious bar and outdoor dining area.
 Built around a semi-evergreen wild mango tree and thatched in the traditional style, it offers superb panoramic views over the Luangwa River and the South Luangwa National Park.

-You don’t have to leave the comfort of the lodge let alone your chalet to see the drama of the bush unfold here.
-Kafunta has beautiful sweeping views across the river with the large deck looking out over a marshland and a waterhole.
-With the hippos bathing, antelope drinking, warthogs playing in the mud, towers of giraffe waltzing by and elephants splashing about, it is a hub of activity day into the night.
+You don’t have to leave the comfort of the lodge, let alone your chalet, to see the drama of the bush unfold here.
+Kafunta has beautiful sweeping views across the river, with the large deck looking out over marshland and a waterhole.
+With the hippos bathing, antelope drinking, warthogs playing in the mud, towers of giraffes waltzing by, and elephants splashing about, it is a hub of activity day into the night.
 Keep your camera handy here.
-A late afternoon game drive will follow at Kafunta.

-South Luangwa National Park
+Day 8 | South Luangwa National Park

 Image courtesy of Robin Pope Safaris

-An early rise and early game drive kick off the first full day at Kafunta.
+An early rise and early game drive kick off the day at Kafunta.
 South Luangwa National Park is arguably one of the best places in the world to see cats.
 Their famously high concentrations of leopards make it the place to spot one of the most elusive of the big five.

 They have their fair share of iconic lions as well.
-From the hugely popular Garlic and Ginger, two very pale ruling male lions with ginger manes, to the 13-strong female only pride, to the stars of Lion Country: Night & Day, the Hollywood Pride.
+From the hugely popular Garlic and Ginger, two very pale ruling male lions with ginger manes, to the 13-strong female-only pride, to the stars of Lion Country: Night & Day, the Hollywood Pride.

-Day 9 | November 24th, 2020 Livingstone, Victoria Falls
+Day 9 | Livingstone, Victoria Falls

 Image courtesy of Tongabezi